 This green spirulina smoothie is decadent AND ultra healthy!
 It's packed with protein, nutrients and antioxidants.
 And it basically tastes like a milkshake.
 What's not to love?

 - 1 heaping Tbsp peanut butter

-- 1 T spirulina (or less if you want a less green smoothie)
+- 1 teaspoon spirulina (or less if you want a less green smoothie)

-- Coconut milk to nearly cover solid ingredients (more if you like thinner smoothie)
+- 1-2 cups coconut milk to nearly cover solid ingredients (more if you like thinner smoothie)

 - Nut butter (I had Macadamia nut butter on hand, but use what you have!)